 It was likely that it was during the Pleistocene era Around 3 million years ago. the first recognizable horse ancestor had arrived.
 This was the generic ancestor of all horse types from he Ass to the Zebra.
-The horse existed for many years alongside prehistoric man, and ever since the history of man and the horse is one of mutual collaboration.
+The horse existed for many years alongside prehistoric man and ever since the history of man and the horse is one of mutual collaboration.
 No one knows when the horse first attracted mans attention as a food item, but as the relationship developed it became clear this animal could be more useful if it could be tamed.
 It man discovered that a young horse is easy to train if if training is started when it can leave its mother.

 The horse's first task was probably as a pack animal, at this time man was still a nomadic hunter and horses may have been invaluable on the yearly migration to the summer hunting grounds, and in the autumn south to the winter quarters.

 The big breakthrough was when man discovered using inter breeding methods he could breed larger and stronger horses.
 It was at this stage, that they found they could replace the pack horses burden and ride the horse.

 The development of Riding was a big deal, trade expanded and man could travel further and colonize uninhabited areas.
 But trade also demanded pack horses and the trend to bread larger and stronger horses began in earnest.

 As there are today horses would have existed in a variety of sizes, and as they were of the same genus breeding and development of horse types was possible.
 Breeding from the largest available animals would over time produce bigger and more useful animals.

-Although this development would take some time, prehistoric man was intelligent enough to undertake the systematic development of riding and light load pack horses. *During this period the wheel was invented and carts and wagons started to develop*, trade routes expanded and Kingdoms and Empires were founded.
+Although this development would take some time, late prehistoric man was intelligent enough to undertake the systematic development of riding and light load pack horses. *During this period the wheel was invented and carts and wagons started to develop*, trade routes expanded and Kingdoms and Empires were founded.

 The development of a more organized society and the ending of the nomadic life called for a further development in use mans best friend.